 All of the tree dedication sites along the Pantano River Park have been planted.
 With your help, over 600 trees were added to this 2 mile section of the LOOP.
-The next commemorative dedication sites are not yet set, but please submit your dedication interest and we will keep you posted on future site options.

 Children’s Memorial Garden wall name engravings (separate from the completed commemorative tree dedications) continue to be available at Michael Perry Park, south of Golf Links at the end of Pantano Pkwy.
 The fall name engraving took place just before the December 1, 2017 ceremony, and another engraving is planned for Spring 2018.

 Pima County Natural Resources, Parks and Recreation

 1.)
 Nominal landscape materials may be placed around the natural well of the tree.
 When considering placement of materials please take into account accessibility for maintenance duties and existing irrigation lines.